The baby name Zella travels the globe, but ends up feeling like Top 100 favorites in the US … with a twist.

 You might’ve spotted the baby name Zella on a naming forum.
 It’s easy to imagine someone inventing it.

-It could be short for Marcella, Isabella, Gisela, or many other names with an ‘s’ or ‘z’ and -ella at the end.
-Even names like Ursula and Cecilia don’t quite offer the spelling, but do suggest the Zella sound.
+- It could be short for Marcella, Isabella, Gisela, or many other names with an ‘s’ or ‘z’ and -ella at the end.
+Even names like Ursula and Cecilia don’t quite share the spelling, but do suggest the Zella sound.

-It occurs as the name of an oasis in Libya.
+- The name appears all over the map.
+An oasis in Libya is called Zella.
 In Germany, there’s Zella-Mehlis, along with Altzella and Neuzelle.
 Zelle translates to cell, and seems to indicate a former site of a monastery – or, at least that’s the case for Altzella.

 AFRICAN ROOTS